-Months before building collapse, condo board president warned damage to building was ‘accelerating’
+Months before condo collapse, board president warned damage was ‘accelerating’

 “This is a war zone,” said Marta Castro, a retiree who lives alone in a third floor unit of Champlain Towers East, which was erected later than the other condo, in the 1990s.
 She knew many of the residents who died or vanished in the sudden pancaking of the South building, she said.

 In recent days, some of her relatives have urged her to leave the property but she has decided to stay put.
 The road closures around the building have made it difficult to get in or out, Castro said, so many residents who have opted to stay feel almost marooned.
-Castro left her apartment on Sunday to meet friends and get additional supplies; it took her more than a hour of circling around Champlain Towers to return home, she said.
+Castro left her apartment on Sunday to meet friends and get additional supplies; it took her more than an hour of circling around Champlain Towers to return home, she said.

 “There are elderly people here who need to go for tests, go to the hospital.
 But it’s so hard to get in or out,” she said.
 “This shouldn’t be happening in America.
 This shouldn’t be happening in a developed country.”